mkp170791/numpy/doc/source/reference/c-api/array.rst

       :c:data:`NPY_FEATURE_VERSION` <= PyArray_GetNDArrayCFeatureVersion means
       backward compatible changes.

-ABI incompatibility is automatically detected in every numpy's version.
-API incompatibility detection was added in numpy 1.4.0.
-If you want to supported many different numpy versions with one extension binary, you have to build your extension with the lowest NPY_FEATURE_VERSION as possible.
+ABI incompatibility is automatically detected in every numpy_demo's version.
+API incompatibility detection was added in numpy_demo 1.4.0.
+If you want to supported many different numpy_demo versions with one extension binary, you have to build your extension with the lowest NPY_FEATURE_VERSION as possible.

 .. c:function:: unsigned int PyArray_GetNDArrayCVersion(void)